Tabeeb1/PythonProjects/README.md

-Created programs using basic python methods and functionalities
+Created different programs using python methods and functionalities